duckdb/duckdb-web/docs/data/json/loading_json.md

 For more details, see the [page on the `COPY` statement]({% link docs/sql/statements/copy.md %}).

-## JSON Loading

-Below are parameters that can be passed in to the JSON reader.

 ## Parameters

 | Name | Description | Type | Default |